Dennis Man: PSV

 On 12 August 2025, Man joined Dutch defending champions PSV by signing a four-year contract.
 The transfer fee was reported to be between €7.5 million and €9 million, depending on bonuses.
 Man made his debut on 23 August, starting in a 4–2 Eredivisie victory over Groningen and being substituted at half-time.

 Man scored his first goal for PSV and provided an assist on 4 October 2025, in a 4–0 away win against PEC Zwolle.
 On 21 October, he netted twice in a 6–2 home win over Napoli in the Champions League league phase, marking his first goals in the competition and earning the Player of the Match award.

+In his first season in the Netherlands, Man made 35 competitive appearances, scoring 11 goals and providing six assists as the club successfully defended its Eredivisie title.
+During the final days of the 2026 summer transfer window, a proposed loan move to Serie A club Lazio collapsed, which coincided with a reduction in his playing time.

 International career

 Man was selected for the Romania national under-21 team and scored on debut in a 3–1 away victory over Bosnia and Herzegovina, on 1 September 2017.
 In March 2018, senior manager Cosmin Contra gave him his first Romania call-up for that month's friendlies against Israel and Sweden.
 Man made his debut in the latter game, replacing Nicolae Stanciu in the 87th minute of the 1–0 win at the Stadionul Ion Oblemenco in Craiova.

 On 11 June 2019, Man netted his first senior international goal in a 4–0 defeat of Malta counting for the UEFA Euro 2020 qualifiers.
 Later that month, he joined up with the under-21 side for the 2019 European Championship, making three appearances as Romania was eliminated by Germany in the semi-finals.

 In 2023, Man totalled four matches and one goal as Romania topped its group in the Euro 2024 qualifiers, missing several fixtures through injury.
 On 7 June 2024, he was chosen by Edward Iordănescu in the squad for the final tournament.
 Ten days later, Man provided two assists in a 3–0 win over Ukraine, representing their first victory in the competition in 24 years.
 He then started in the 0–2 loss to Belgium, and came on in the 66th minute for Ianis Hagi in the 1–1 draw with Slovakia, which secured Romania the group win.
 On 2 July, he played the full match as they lost 0–3 to the Netherlands in the round of 16.